Fried Cabbage

-Benefits of cabbage extant far beyond it’s taste too.
-Cabbage is packed with vitamins and nutrients like Vitamin C, Vitamin K, antioxidants, fiber, beta-carotene, anthocyanins, and so much more.
 It’s low in fat and calories but high in fiber, this is great for your digestive system.
 Being packed with vitamin C and K is very helpful for your immune system.

-How To Make Fried Cabbage
+How To Make Fried Cabbage – Tips and Tricks

-Preheat a large cooking pan over medium heat and add diced bacon.
+- Preheat a large cooking pan over medium heat and add diced bacon.
 NOTE: if using a non-stick pan, you won’t need much additional oil, maybe just a tablespoon, but if using a stainless steel or cast iron, you may need to add a little bit more oil.

-Stir everything well and cook until cabbage is soft.
-You will need to stir every few minutes so that cabbage is cooked evenly throughout (4).
+- Sauté until leek is softened and add cabbage until softened.
+You will need to stir every few minutes so that cabbage is cooked evenly throughout.

-Don’t stir too often to give the cabbage a chance to get browned on the bottom!
+- Don’t stir too often to give the cabbage a chance to get browned on the bottom!

 Storing and Reheating Instructions

-Storing.
+- Storing.
 Store cooled fried cabbage in an air-tight food storage container, in the refrigerator.
 Properly stored, it will last up to a week.

-Reheating.
+- Reheating.
 While reheating in the microwave is perfectly fine, I prefer to reheat fried cabbage in the sauté pan.
 Reheat it over medium heat until just heated through.
 If you want some more browning/sear, don’t stir the cabbage for a couple of minutes while it’s reheating.

 How To Freeze Fried Cabbage

-Yes, you can freeze cooked cabbage.
-You can either separate the whole batch into several smaller portions, or freeze the whole batch at once.
+- You can either separate the whole batch into several smaller portions, or freeze the whole batch at once.

-Use either a freezer friendly storage container or a freezer zip-lock bag.
+- Use either a freezer friendly storage container or a freezer zip-lock bag.
 Transfer cooled cooked cabbage into the container or a zip-lock freezer bag, get the air out, and close it tight.
 If using a container with a lid, make sure the lid is air-tight and wrap the container in foil.

-Label and freeze for 3-5 months.
+- Label and freeze for 3-5 months.

-To thaw, pull frozen cabbage out of the freezer and into the refrigerator to let it slow-thaw overnight.
+- To thaw, pull frozen cabbage out of the freezer and into the refrigerator to let it slow-thaw overnight.

-To reheat cooked cabbage, it’s best to reheat it in a cooking pan, over medium heat.
+- To reheat cooked cabbage, it’s best to reheat it in a cooking pan, over medium heat.
 Reheat it just until it’s heated through.

-What to Serve With Fried Cabbage and Bacon
+What to Serve With Fried Cabbage?

-Fried cabbage is a great southern dish and goes well with some cornbread and biscuits.
+- Fried cabbage is a great southern dish and goes well with some cornbread and biscuits.

-It goes well with many other main proteins like corned beef, roasted chicken, spatchcock chicken, meatloaf, and grilled steaks.
+- It goes well with many other main proteins like corned beef, roasted chicken, spatchcock chicken, meatloaf, and grilled steaks.

-Try it as a side with sandwiches like Cheeseburger, Irish Beer Burger, and Reuben.
+- Try it as a side with sandwiches like Cheeseburger, Irish Beer Burger, and Reuben.

-Pair it with other sides like roasted potatoes, mashed potatoes, corn casserole, baked potatoes, or cornbread dressing.
+- Pair it with other sides like roasted potatoes, mashed potatoes, corn casserole, baked potatoes, or cornbread dressing.

-Fried cabbage is also delicious when mixed right with mashed potatoes or noodles.
+- Fried cabbage is also delicious when mixed right with mashed potatoes or noodles.

 Recipe FAQs